open2c/pairtools/doc/parsing.rst

 To restore the sequence of ligation events, there is a special field ``junction_index`` that you have as a separate column of .pair file when setting ``--add-junction-index`` option.
 This field contains information on:

-- the order of the junction in the recovered walk, starting from 5'-end of forward read
+- the order of the junction in the recovered walk, starting from 5'-end of left read
 - type of the junction:

-  - "u" - unconfirmed junction, right and left alignments in the pair originate from different reads (forward or reverse).
+  - "u" - unconfirmed junction, right and left alignments in the pair originate from different reads (left or right).
 This might be indirect ligation (mediated by other DNA fragments).
-  - "f" - pair originates from the forward read.
+  - "l" - pair originates from the left read.
 This is direct ligation.
-  - "r" - pair originated from the reverse read.
+  - "r" - pair originated from the right read.
 Direct ligation.
-  - "b" - pair was sequenced at both forward and reverse read.
+  - "b" - pair was sequenced at both left and right read.
 Direct ligation.
 With this information, the whole sequence of ligation events can be restored from the .pair file.